Trumbull, Connecticut: Library

 The Trumbull Library System (TLS) is the town's main lending library with a staff of fifteen and two locations.
 The library features online book searches & renewal, statewide inter-library loan, adult & youth sections, and several meeting rooms.
 Internet terminals and photocopy machines are also available for use.
 Various groups utilize the library for meetings and workshops.
-The catalog of the library includes over 148,000 printed materials, 10,000 video materials, 4,500 audio materials and 200 subscriptions available as audio books on CD/tape/MP3, books, DVD's, graphic novels, magazines, music CD's, and VHS tapes.
+The catalog of the library includes over 148,000 printed materials, 10,000 video materials, 4,500 audio materials and 200 subscriptions available as audio books on CD/tape/MP3, books, DVDs, graphic novels, magazines, music CDs, and VHS tapes.
 Annual circulation exceeds 373,000 transactions.

 There are two branches of the library: